San Andres Island, Colombia

 If you are thinking about moving to San Andres Island, cost of living in probably a key consideration.
 Expats commented about the cost of housing:

 "The average cost of housing in San Andres Island can vary greatly depending on the location and size of the property.
 For a standard apartment in the city center, you might expect to pay a moderate amount, while a larger house in a more desirable location could cost significantly more.
-However, compared to many other tourist destinations, the cost of housing in San Andres Island is generally considered to be relatively affordable," remarked one expat living in San Andres Island, Colombia.
+However, compared to many other tourist destinations, the cost of housing in San Andres Island is generally considered to be relatively affordable," commented one expat who made the move to San Andres Island.

 How do I meet people in San Andres Island?